 News From DiabetesMine™ D-Data Exchange 2020

-At the DiabetesMine™ D-Data ExChange, participants can discover, learn about, and try demos of new diabetes tech, some of which may be already be approved or going through the FDA approval process.
-Take a look below to read about the latest diabetes innovations on the horizon from AI apps for parents of children with diabetes to non-invasive continuous glucose monitoring for people with prediabetes and Type 2 diabetes, plus new learnings about automated insulin delivery (AID) systems for the diabetes community.
+At the DiabetesMine™ D-Data ExChange, participants can discover, learn about and try demos of new diabetes tech, some of which may be already be approved or going through the U.S. Food and Drug Administration (FDA) approval process.
+Take a look below to read about the latest diabetes innovations on the horizon from AI apps for parents of children with diabetes to non-invasive continuous glucose monitoring for people with prediabetes and type 2 diabetes, plus new learnings about automated insulin delivery (AID) systems for the diabetes community.

 Data-Driven Care for All: Challenges & Opportunities” by Sarah Zweifach, NYU, Clinical Product Strategy & Digital

 Most medical curricula haven’t changed much in the last couple of decades.”
 Sarah remarks on the lack of training on the use of telemedicine for medical students.
-Only 19% of students felt prepared to use technology to care for patients.
+Only 19 percent of students felt prepared to use technology to care for patients.

 She then offered some solutions to continue to improve the usage of digital healthcare for patients and providers: Teach trainees to utilize data and bring and normalize technology in the classrooms.